augustinh22/msc_markdown/source/06_Outlook.md

 - big Earth data and SDGs

+-- using semi-concepts in other ways
+Many new applications exist or are being envisioned for EO data cubes.
+These applications range from creating custom mosaics or composites (i.e. most recent cloud free over a user defined time span, seasonal composites), to various time-series analyses.
+Much research has been invested in looking at the dynamics of water.
+Surface water is a feature that can be relatively well discerned from other types of land cover, whether using radar or optical data sources.

 # Privacy and monitoring

 - at least something about spatial resolution, temporal frequency and public vs. private sector